krother/software-engineering-python/legacy_code.md

-# How to take over a legacy project?
+# How to work with legacy code?

 ## In this chapter you can learn: